marijn-qbaylogic/clash-shockwaves-testing/docs/howto/WAVEFORM.md

 In a case like `fromList [<sub[0]>,<sub[1]>]` you'd want to use `preco=10` (because the value is joined by a space) but `preci=-1` (since the list syntax isolates the subvalues, so they never need parentheses).

+If `TProduct` is not flexible enough, you might want to use `TAdvancedProduct`.
+This translator allows you to translate arbitrary slices of bits with translators, and then construct the value and subsignals from these translations.

 #### Arrays
 If your datatype looks more like a homogeneous list, you'll likely want to use `TArray`